llpeterson/security/systems.md

 TLS to rely on a legitimate TLS message having the next implicit sequence number in order.

-Another interesting feature of the TLS protocol, which is quite a useful feature for Web transactions, is the ability to resume a session.
-To understand the motivation for this, it is helpful to understand how HTTP makes use of TCP connections.
+Another interesting feature of the TLS protocol is the ability to resume a session.
+To understand the original motivation for this, it is helpful to understand how HTTP originally mades use of TCP connections.
 (The details of HTTP are presented in the next chapter.)
-Each HTTP operation, such as getting a page of text or an image from a server, requires a new TCP connection to be opened.
+Each HTTP operation, such as getting a page from a server, required a new TCP connection to be opened.
 Retrieving a single page with a number of embedded graphical objects might take many TCP connections.
 Opening a TCP connection requires a three-way handshake before data transmission can start.
 Once the TCP connection is ready to accept data, the client would then need to start the TLS handshake protocol, taking at least another two round-trip times (and consuming some amount of processing resources and network bandwidth) before actual application data could be sent.
-The resumption capability of TLS alleviates this problem.
+The resumption capability of TLS was designed to alleviate this problem.

-Session resumption is an optimization of the handshake that can be used in those cases where the client and the server have already established some shared state in the past.
+The idea of session resumption is to optimize away the handshake in those cases where the client and the server have already established some shared state in the past.
 The client simply includes the session ID from a previously established session in its initial handshake message.